kyma-project/busola/tests/kyma/README.md

 ### Run Cypress UI tests in the test runner mode

-To open Cypress UI `tests runner`, pointing to a `remote Kyma-Dashboard` cluster with the default `local.kyma.dev` domain, use this command:
+To open Cypress UI `tests runner`, pointing to a `remote Kyma dashboard` cluster with the default `local.kyma.dev` domain, use this command:

 ```bash
 npm run start
 ```

-To open the `tests runner`, pointing to a `remote Kyma-Dashboard` cluster with `custom` domain, use this command:
+To open the `tests runner`, pointing to a `remote Kyma dashboard` cluster with `custom` domain, use this command:

 ```bash
 CYPRESS_DOMAIN={YOUR_DOMAIN} npm run start
 ```

-To open the `tests runner`, pointing to a `local Kyma-Dashboard` instance, use this command:
+To open the `tests runner`, pointing to a `local Kyma dashboard` instance, use this command:

 ```bash
 npm run start:local